panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 The behavior of `this` inside of an arrow function differs considerably from the regular function's `this` behavior.

-No matter how or where being executed, `this` value inside of an array function always equals `this` value from the outer function.
+No matter how or where being executed, `this` value inside of an arrow function always equals `this` value from the outer function.
 In other words, the arrow function resolves `this` lexically.
 In another words, the arrow function doesn't define its own execution context.

 In the following example, `myMethod()` is an outer function of `callback()` arrow function: